ItsMonkeyDLuffy/VotingApp/README.md

 # 📱 React Native Voting App

 A simple and clean voting app built with **React Native (Expo)**.
 Users can create polls, vote, and view live results.
 The app also includes phone number-based login and ensures users can’t vote multiple times on the same poll.
+The OTP verification system is a dummy one with otp set to 123456.

 ---